 The original of the photo below and a little more information can be found on The River City News website.

-Justin Dahan visited Covington 092615 and sent me these photos; thanks Justin.
+Justin Dahan visited Covington 092615 and sent us this pair of photos; thanks Justin.
 The Futuro seems to be in pretty much the same condition as in earlier photos.
+The light over the entrance is an interesting little feature we had not noticed previously.

-I often check back in Google Maps to see if locations have updated but I rarely if ever check to see if there is new Street View imagery but the capture shown below has caused me to rethink that.
-The imagery has been updated since I last looked and the capture below is really a rather cool shot of the Futuro with the city in the background.
-My thanks to Fabio who posted this shot on his blog La Freccia Ferma.
+We often check back in Google Maps to see if locations have updated but we rarely if ever check to see if there is new Street View imagery as that seems to be updated very infrequently but the capture shown below has caused us to perhaps rethink that.
+The imagery has been updated since we last looked and the capture below is really a rather cool shot of the Futuro with the city in the background.
+Our thanks to Fabio who posted this shot on his blog La Freccia Ferma.
 There is also a nice collection of other street view captures of Futuros here along with many other interesting and varied shots from the Google Street View universe - well worth checking out.

 Mike Fair captured this very atmospheric photo of the Covington Futuro 032413; the photo is displayed here with permission.
 Thanks Mike.